Cambie Corridor, Vancouver

 City of Vancouver Master Plan

-The Cambie Corridor Plan is one of the most ambitious urban planning initiatives in Vancouver's history.
-Adopted in phases from 2011 to 2018, it establishes a framework for thoughtful densification along the entire Canada Line route, creating complete communities around every SkyTrain station.
+One of Vancouver's most ambitious planning initiatives.
+Adopted 2011-2018, it establishes a framework for densification along the Canada Line, building complete communities around every station.

 Key Station Areas